 Eufy cameras and doorbells have a bunch of great features, but do they support 24/7 constant recording like Nest do?
 This is a really useful feature to have because whilst many smart devices rely on motion (such a someone walking past) to start recording, this isn’t infallible – so 24/7 recording can help ensure you don’t miss anything.
 Is this possible with Eufy?

-The eufy Indoor Cam 2K supports 24/7 continuous recording (to its local storage, the cloud or a NAS), but none of the other eufy range currently support constant recordings.
 Nonetheless, this is still a step forward compared to some of eufy’s competitors (including Ring) who don’t offer 24/7 recordings at all.
+Let’s look at the situation in a bit more detail.

 The Eufy smart camera/doorbell range